 - How much I have spent on a specific category (like shopping, tax, restaurants, books, rent etc) for both the month and the year

-- How much I have earned and spent total each month, and for the year
+- How much I have earned and spent in total each month, and for the year

-- How my spending and earnings of one month compare to any other month
+- How my spending and earnings for one month compared to any other month

 - Where I am spending too much on certain areas, or maybe not enough in others